Skip to main content

 Saturdays are still the most popular day of the week to get married on, but we are just as likely to be asked to hold a wedding ceremony on any other day of the week.

 Whether you're being very organised with your pre-planning 2-3 years ahead, or more spontaneous and thinking about marrying in a few weeks' time, as much notice as you can give us please is always appreciated as your ceremony is created with input from you and we need time to do that.
+Also the last date the District Registrar will receive your application to marry legally, is 29 clear days before the date you'll marry on.
 The busiest months for us holding wedding ceremonies are spring, summer and autumn - April through to October - so as soon as you have decided upon your wedding date, please make contact with one of us to ensure your preferred date is free for us to hold your ceremony, or if you have a degree of flexibility contact us first to choose a date together.

 Most of us will take a deposit to secure your chosen date for you.
 This way you can relax knowing your date is booked and secure, and we also have a firm booking so we know your chosen date is no longer available to offer to other couples looking to marry around that time.